Sustainable Web 1

 As I just mentioned, just like all forms of digital activity, websites have an environmental impact.
 The way a website is created, stored and interacted with directly corresponds to the amount of carbon dioxide released into the atmosphere as a result.

-Website sustainability is the practice of understanding those emissions and designing websites and digital applications with the goal of minimising their impact on the planet.
+Website sustainability is the practice of understanding the emissions generated from the use of any website or digital application and designing them with the goal of minimising their impact on the planet.

 Who is leading the change?